 Finding the right balance with Vitamin D

-When many people think about vitamin D, they likely think about their bones.
-Vitamin D is known for helping to balance minerals like calcium, phosphorus, sodium, and magnesium for healthy bone formation and mineralization.
-But did you know that Vitamin D is not actually a vitamin, but a prohormone?
-It's produced in the body in response to sun exposure and certain foods and supplements.
-And here's the kicker: Vitamin D insufficiency is found in 50% of the worldwide population due to lifestyle, environmental factors, and lack of Vitamin D food groups.
+But did you know that vitamin D is not actually a vitamin, but a prohormone?
+It's produced in the body in response to sun exposure and certain foods and supplements, and it can also be included in IV infusion vitamins for those who may be deficient.
+And here's the kicker: vitamin D insufficiency is found in 50% of the worldwide population due to lifestyle, environmental factors, and lack of vitamin D food groups.

 Vitamin D is unique because it can be made in the skin from exposure to sunlight.
-It exists in two forms, Vitamin D2 and D3.
-Vitamin D2 is found naturally in sun-exposed mushrooms, while Vitamin D3 is most commonly produced in response to sun exposure or oil-rich fish, making it the more "natural" form.
+It exists in two forms, vitamin D2 and D3.
+Vitamin D2 is found naturally in sun-exposed mushrooms, while vitamin D3 is most commonly produced in response to sun exposure or oil-rich fish, making it the more "natural" form.

 So, what happens if you don't get enough Vitamin D?